astronomer/airflow-guides/guides/soda-data-quality.md

       name: Wrong number of rows!
 ```

-How a metric is defined can be specified using any one of the following methods:
+Data can be filtered according to validity criteria using the following methods:

-- List of values.
+- List of valid values.
 - Predefined valid format.
 - Regex.
 - SQL query.